dev-zzo/Fuzzman/README.md

 * ~~Allow for multiple sample files to be used in a single run.~~ Done.
 * ~~Add parallel runs of the target.~~ Done.
 * Profile the fuzzer -- consumes too much CPU for such a simple work.
+* More flexible fuzzing algorithms, at least, some tweaking w/o rebuilbind the whole stuff.
+* Some analysis of the test run results -- stack walks, stability, etc.
+* Advanced cleanup after each run of the target program -- some save data in registry...